jessepav/lacygoill-wiki-backup/vim/async.md

 # Todo
 ## document that Vim deletes a job object once it's no longer referenced

-That may cause unexpected  issues if the only reference is  local to a function, and the latter has finished its execution:
+That might cause unexpected issues if the only reference is local to a function, and the latter has finished its execution:
 <https://vi.stackexchange.com/questions/22596/job-start-command-only-works-with-seemingly-random-job-options>